KillerInk/TT2Clicker/README.md

     activate CO, AAW, FlashZip, PHOM
     auto lvl skills
     activate skills when they runned out
+    auto prestige after time, after xx boss fails

 Not working:

+    What you tell me

-To start the bot press Vol-, and again Vol- to stop it.
+To start the bot in game press Vol-, and again Vol- to stop it.

 How to root Memu:
  - turn off root in memu.